Discover the essential ingredients to making and baking the best homemade bread with these must-know bread making tips for beginners.

 If the temperature of your liquid is too cold, the yeast won’t be activated.
 If it is too hot, then the yeast will die in the process.

-The ideal temperature range is between 95 degrees F and 115 degrees F. When in doubt, use a candy thermometer.
+The ideal temperature range is between 95 degrees F and 115 degrees F. When in doubt, use a candy or stick thermometer.

 9. Don’t Use Too Much Flour

 Bakers know that flour can be the bane or boon of bread making, so start with the minimal amont of flour and then knead in more, if needed.
 Using too much flour makes for some“heavy” and “dry” loaves.